EmirMirzaa/DSA210_Spring_Project/README.md

    - Trip distance and fare amount.
    - Driver response time.

+ Additional external data was incorporated to enhance the analysis:
+   - LPG fuel prices were manually collected from public fuel price tracking platform EPDK and integrated based on approximate dates.
+   - Date parsing enabled the extraction of request hour, weekday, and month for time-based trend analysis.
+All of the processing, cleaning, and enrichment of these datas were performed by using the Pandas and Datetime libraries in Python.

 ### Research Questions
 The following important questions will be addressed by the project:
 1. How does the time of day affect travel duration for trips of the same distance?